annashipman/annashipman.github.io/_posts/2019-12-22-what-got-you-here.md

 layout: blog_post
 ---

-Earlier this year, I read [What got you here won't get you there](https://www.goodreads.com/book/show/84525.What_Got_You_Here_Won_t_Get_You_There).
+Earlier this year, I read [What Got You Here Won't Get You There](https://www.goodreads.com/book/show/84525.What_Got_You_Here_Won_t_Get_You_There).
 Great title.
 For me, the book didn't quite live up to my initial hopes, but it was interesting and thought-provoking.
 Here are my notes.

 ## The book is about bad habits that stop you progressing

-Marshall Goldsmith is an executive coach, and this book is about the 20 behavioural habits that he sees executives having that prevent them getting to the next level.
+Marshall Goldsmith is an executive coach, and this book is about the 20 behavioural habits that he sees preventing executives getting to the next level.

 He quotes Peter Drucker: "Half the leaders I have met don't need to learn what to do.
 They need to learn what to stop."